Would You Work For Yourself?

 Nov 19, 2025

-Leadership starts with self-reflection.
-It is easy to believe we are supportive, fair, communicative, and empowering.
-Yet the people we lead often experience our actions, tone, and presence very differently.
+Great leaders understand the impact they have on others.
+Every action, tone, and choice influences those you lead, often more than you realize.
 Research consistently shows that leaders have a significant influence on how people feel, think, and perform at work.
 In fact, many employees report that their manager has one of the strongest impacts on their mental and emotional well-being.1

 - If leadership were a 5-star rating, what score would you give yourself today?